shailu2006/nodejs/README.md

 Additionally we are going to extract an CSV from the Excel object and save that to a file.

 ## express-hello
-Explore various features of express.
+Explore various features of express. <br/>
-The express getting started guide can be found <a href="https://expressjs.com/en/starter/installing.html" target="_blank">here</a>
+The express getting started guide can be found <a href="https://expressjs.com/en/starter/installing.html" target="_blank">here</a> <br/>

+Install Nodemon for better managing file changes, run the command `npm install -g nodemon`.<br/>
+To use nodemon use the command `npm start`